AnyFetch/anyfetch.js/README.md

 - `getDocumentById(id).postFile(cb)` will call `POST /documents/{id}/file`

 Note that the first function **does not take any callback**.
 It is simply responsible for building the first part of the request, which is then carried out when calling the sub-function.

+A full description of the mapping functions is available in [`api-descriptors.json`](config/json/api-descriptors.json).

 ## Utility functions
 `anyfetch.js` provides higher level utility functions.
 They cover classic use-cases that would otherwise require several API calls.
 When possible, calls are grouped in a single batch call.